netgen/ezplatform-sylius/README.md

 Run the following instructions to install the integration.
 This will first install Sylius, then install eZ Platform, and finally connect the admin users from Sylius and eZ Platform together.

+Make sure your Sylius default locale is compatible with eZ Platform default locale. `sylius_parameters.yml.dist` file sets the default Sylius locale to `en_GB` due to `eng-GB` (which is converted internally to `en_GB`) being the default eZ Platform locale.

 ```bash
 $ git clone https://github.com/netgen/ezplatform-sylius.git
 $ cd ezplatform-sylius